ParallelMaths/parallel/pages/11-04-game-of-life.md

 ^^^ hint id=2_4_1 marks=1
 One way to say the number 113221 is “Two ones, one three, two twos, and one one”.

-How would you say the numbers above in this way?
+Try saying the numbers in the sequence in this way.
 ^^^

 ^^^ hint id=2_4_2 marks=1